 “10, 9, 8, 7, 6, 5, 4, 3, 2, 1, Happy New Year!”

-In Southern California, it’s a custom of New Issei born in Japan, not that of Nikkei Americans, to get up very early in the morning and head to beaches to see the first sunrise of the year.
+In Southern California, it’s a custom of Shin Issei born in Japan, not that of Nikkei Americans, to get up very early in the morning and head to beaches to see the first sunrise of the year.

 When I said to my Nikkei Yonsei American friend, “Let’s go see the first sunrise in San Pedro,” I got a response that didn’t quite echo my excitement: “What makes the sunrise on January 1st different from the one on December 31st?
 For me, it’s the same sunrise.”
 In my daily communication with Nikkei Americans, I encounter a number of scenes where I clearly see the difference on the inside, which makes them American and me Japanese while we both have the same Japanese face.
-This little anecdote about the first sunrise is one moment that made me realize our difference, and I find it interesting.
-Indeed, on Facebook, it’s always New Issei or the Japanese who post pictures of the first sunrise.
+This little anecdote about the first sunrise is one moment that made me realize our differences, and I find it interesting.
+Indeed, on Facebook, it’s always Shin Issei or the Japanese who post pictures of the first sunrise.

 Thanks to my friend’s simple question, however, I started to think about the reason why the Japanese see the first sunrise of the year as a special thing and where this custom comes from.
-It’s the benefit of living abroad in diversity that makes me rethink and learn about things that I never had a chance to question because it just felt too natural to have them in my home country.
+It’s the benefit of living abroad in diversity that makes me rethink and learn about things that I never had a chance to question because it just felt so natural to have them in my home country.

-So as always, I turned to the Internet and typed in the words - first sunrise, origin - in the search box.
-From what I found, for the Japanese the first sunrise is a thing to celebrate because historically it’s been said that the age of god appears with the first sunrise of the year.
-And the custom of seeing the first sunrise is said to have spread to the masses in Meiji Era when Emperor’s shihohai1 resumed on New Year’s Day2.
+So as always, I turned to the Internet and typed in the words—first sunrise, origin—in the search box.
+From what I found, for the Japanese, the first sunrise is a thing to celebrate because historically it’s been said that the age of god appears with the first sunrise of the year.
+And the custom of seeing the first sunrise is said to have spread to the masses in Meiji Era when Emperor’s shihohai1 resumed on New Year’s Day.2

 “Oshogatsu in Little Tokyo” and First Visit to Shrine

 The highlight of the event is mochi-throwing.
-From the stage in Weller Court, Nisei Week Queen and Court and Nikkei community leaders throw small mochi (donated by Japanese confectionery Fugetsudo) to visitors.
-To get as many mochis as they can, visitors extend their arms to catch mochi thrown from the stage.
+From the stage in Weller Court, the Nisei Week Queen and Court and Nikkei community leaders throw small mochi (donated by Japanese confectionery Fugetsu-do) to visitors.
+To get as many as they can, visitors extend their arms to catch mochi thrown from the stage.
 Sometimes people on the second and third floors in Weller Court request mochi, shouting “We want them too!” so throwing requires some physical power.

 There are some booths for people to experience Japanese culture, and children enjoy oshogatsu by pounding mochi and playing with origami.

 Another important event for New Year is the first shrine visit.
-At Koyasan on the 1st street, Gantan-shushoue-hatsu-gomakuyo4 is held from morning to celebrate the New Year.
+At Koyasan on First Street, Gantan-shushoue-hatsu-gomakuyo4 is held from morning to celebrate the New Year.
 In addition to its supporters, many other people visit the temple, so the main hall gets fully packed.
 Here hamaya (a ceremonial arrow that is believed to ward off evils) is popular.
 In the old tradition, people sent hamaya to baby boys on their first oshogatsu as a charm against bad luck, but now it’s considered a lucky charm to catch good luck in the New Year.